earlye/aws-shell/README.md

 # Configure aws credentials.
 Skip this if you've done it before.
 $ aws configure

-# Authenticate MFA.
-Skip this if you've done it recently or aren't using FMA
-$ aws-mfa
-Enter the 6-digit code from your MFA device:
-{6-digit code}
-$ eval $(aws-mfa)

 # Run aws shell
 $ aws-shell
 (aws)/: help